 Hiring another full-time employee — or even a part-time one — can be expensive and time-consuming.
-Some agencies try to solve this problem by hiring full-time contractors or temp workers: people who provide services under your direction, yet don’t qualify for benefits.
+Some agencies solve this problem by hiring full-time contractors or temp workers: people who provide services under your direction yet don’t qualify for benefits.

-There are a couple of problems with this model even beyond its questionable ethics.
-First, some nations are revamping labor regulations in ways that would make it challenging to hire so-called “permalancers.”
+There are a couple of issues with this model even beyond its questionable ethics, and some nations are revamping labor regulations in ways that would make it challenging to hire so-called “permalancers.”
 Even if you only need short-term help, issues arise.

-Each platform offers a different combination of services, but all draw from a pool of talent, essentially crowdsourcing all clients’ projects.
+Each platform offers a different combination of services, but all draw from a talent pool, essentially crowdsourcing all clients’ projects.
 This decentralized approach helps ensure that contractors are compensated fairly, yet you, as the client, don’t need to spend the time and money to recruit and evaluate them.
 You pay a flat subscription fee to gain access to on-demand services whenever you need them.

 It’s like the Netflix of creative services.
 Many agencies find that they spend up to 73% less on outsourcing when they use a subscription-based creative workforce.

-Wrapping Up: what’s best for your agency?
+Wrapping Up: What’s best for your agency?

 Ultimately, boosting your agency’s profitability comes down to streamlining your workflow and sustainably hiring the best people — and let the bots do the rest!
 Running on a shoestring budget often isn’t feasible, but you can dramatically reduce your expenses and enjoy better profitability with these tweaks to your technology and team structure.